gmc-norr/cleve/README.md

 The only part that doesn't have decent defaults is the database.
 If any required values are undefined the application will exit with an error.

+In addition to the yaml configuration, the environment variable `INTEROP_BIN` should point to the directory where the Illumina InterOp binaries are kept.

 ## CLI

 ```